Notting Hill is one of London’s most eclectic areas – a meeting of chi chi cafes, high-end boutiques and cool spots – not to mention that carnival.

 To get the best stuff, you’ll want to spring out of bed early – the crowds usually start forming around 9am, at the ready to shop.
 All is fair in love, war and the pursuit of the best preserves!

 You’ll find lots of fresh fruit and veg, as well as fresh flowers and herbs and spices.
-My fave, though, is the honey from Bee Friendly.
+Our fave, though, is the honey from Bee Friendly.

 Take a Stroll Through Kensal Green Cemetery

-Notting Hill is not just a charming place to live, but if you’re wondering what to see in Notting Hill that is a little bit different, try popping into Kensal Green Cemetery.
+Notting Hill is not just a charming place to live, but if you’re wondering about which are the unique places to go in Notting Hill, try popping into Kensal Green Cemetery.

 Set over 72 acres, it was inspired by Paris’ Pere Lachaise cemetery, perhaps the world’s most famous graveyard.